 - Engagement could involve active participation in extra-curricular activities, clubs and organizations.

 - Community service typically involves volunteering at events such as food drives and/or volunteering in a service role such as visiting with residents at a long-term care facility.

 Step 1 – Complete Online Application Form

-Link to Online Application Form.
+Link to Online Application Form (open until June 2, 2023).
 Please be sure to have reviewed all information on this webpage before starting the online application.
 Students should complete the online application form, answering in their own words.